OSGeo/grass-website/content/contribute/development.md

 Each GRASS GIS module comes with a respective [manual page](/learn/manuals) that provides clear and up-to-date documentation including working examples.

 There are also several [tutorials](/learn/tutorials), courses and wikis contributed by different developers and users.
-These are a very important tool to learn how to use GRAS GIS, too.
+These are a very important tool to learn how to use GRASS GIS, too.

 **Writing or editing documentation and tutorials is an ideal platform for your first contribution to the project.**